Financial impact of a divorce in Singapore

 The court will look at the facts and determine whether the party seeking maintenance has such a need, as well as the appropriate amount of maintenance.
 A potential area of dispute in spousal maintenance stems from what is considered “reasonable expenses”.

-In the same vein, child maintenance will have to be paid because every parent is under a legal duty to maintain their child until he or she turns 21 years old.
+In the same vein, child maintenance will have to be paid because every parent is under a legal duty to maintain their child until he or she turns age 21.
 You can apply for child maintenance from your spouse if you are the legal guardian or has custody of the child.
 There is no set formula for determining how much spousal or child maintenance should be paid.
-Some the factors that the court will consider, include:

 - The salary and earning potential of each party in the past, present and future